freenas/freenas-docs/userguide/services.rst

 iSCSI
 -----

 Refer to :ref:`Block (iSCSI)` for instructions on configuring iSCSI.
 To start the iSCSI service, click its entry in :guilabel:`Services`.

 .. note:: A warning message is shown if you stop the iSCSI service when initiators are connected.
-Type :command:`ctladm islist` to determine the names of the connected initiators.
+Open the :ref:`Shell` and type :command:`ctladm islist` to determine the names of the connected initiators.

 .. index:: LLDP, Link Layer Discovery Protocol